Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Results and Analysis

-Firstly, our experiments are primarily based on a single detector backbone, i.e. Faster R-CNN \cite{ren2015faster}.
-Future work will extend to other advanced detector backbone networks to assess the universality and generalization capabilities of AMROD.
+Firstly, following prior works on TTA in objection detection \citep{vs2023towards,vs2023instance}, our experiments are primarily based on a single detector backbone, i.e., Faster R-CNN \citep{ren2015faster}.
+Additionally, AMROD is specifically designed for object detection tasks and has demonstrated its effectiveness exclusively in this domain.
+Future work will extend to other advanced detector backbone networks or other vision tasks to assess the universality and generalization capabilities of AMROD.
 Moreover, the proposed ARR mechanism to reset the model every iteration increases the computational cost.
 Future work could explore more efficient mechanisms for restoration, such as restoring the model only when significant changes in the distribution of the target domain are detected.
 Finally, the evaluation tasks in our work are designed to simulate real-world adaptation scenarios by incorporating datasets affected by corruption and adverse conditions.
 However, real-world data distributions are inherently more complex.
 Consequently, a promising avenue for future research would be to apply our methodology in practical, real-world systems to further validate its effectiveness.